Glen-Pinner/AuctionSniper/README.md

 *   Building proof-of-concept using amqplib, auction sniper communicating with fake auction server

 Next tasks:
-*   Spike integration of RabbitMQ into CasperJS
+*   Start test-driving Iteration 0

 To do:
 *   Look into fixing browser refresh with Socket.IO